TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 5. Schoenbrunn Palace, the 300-year-old Hapsburg Summer Palace, is equivalent to visiting Versailles or Windsor Castle.
 One ticket (for adults starting at €9.50, including an excellent hand-held audio guide) gets you half a day cruising the fabulous reconstructions and furnished rooms of this UNESCO World Cultural Heritage site.
 There are also outdoor concerts, the world’s oldest zoo, enormous gardens, a puppet theater and collections of ceremonial carriages.
 For children there is a hands-on museum program where they can dress up as royalty and learn fan language.
 From the city, getting to the palace takes 30 minutes or less by tram or bus.

 6. Forget Starbucks, though there are a dismaying number of outlets in the city.
 Ranging from elegant and pricey to humble and homey, traditional coffeehouses are a cultural experience that must be sampled and savored fully while in Vienna.
 Often they don’t look impressive but, if you linger for an hour, you soon detect the character and history.
 Dozens of newspapers are laid out invitingly near the entrance providing the cue that “drink and go” meets with disapproval; in fact, you will need to request the bill at least twice before the waiter of any reputable coffeehouse takes your exit seriously.
 Two of my favorites are Zum Schwarzen Kamel at Bognergasse 5, dating from 1618 (also a favorite of the composer, Beethoven), and Café Korb at Brandstatte 9, an artists’ hangout with one hundred years of history.
-Get a coffee house brochure at the Tourist Board.
+Get information on Vienna's Coffee Houses.

 7. Demels at Kohnmarkt 14 is the oldest pastry shop in Vienna, where you can watch the specialist chefs at work in the kitchen creating all manner of pastries and strudels.
 Before you buy a treat to go, sit down for a coffee and dessert in these historic surroundings.
 Try the heavenly-smooth custard slice encased in melt-in-the-mouth pastry, one of Demels’ most notable confections.